phetsims/phet-info/doc/interactive-description-technical-guide.md

 being created, then likely this list is irrelevant because the design process from the beginning will be focused on this feature and visual sim development together.

+1. For top level Nodes like the ScreenView, PlayAreaNode and ControlAreaNode, set the order eagerly with pdomOrder.
+   This makes the navigation order for the screen explicit, easy to find, and locks the navigation order so that it doesn't change accidentally if the order or structure of the ScreenView changes.
+For lower level nodes, prefer the following.
-1. Add alternative input to the simulation, see if order is correct based on the scene graph structure.
+2. Add alternative input to the simulation, see if order is correct based on the scene graph structure.
 If not. . .
-2. use `setPDOMOrder` on local children, if not. . .
+3. use `setPDOMOrder` on local children, if not. . .
-3. Change z-order in the scene graph structure to get the order correct, if there is not an overriding constraint from the visible rendering order, if not. . .
+4. Change z-order in the scene graph structure to get the order correct, if there is not an overriding constraint from the visible rendering order, if not. . .
-4. Discuss with the design team to inform them the order is unnatural OR we may decide another order based on simplifying implementation--revise desired order. if not. . .
+5. Discuss with the design team to inform them the order is unnatural OR we may decide another order based on simplifying implementation--revise desired order. if not. . .
-5. use `setPDOMOrder` on children or descendants from the parent type (perhaps with local vars like `controlPanel.flashlight.button.label`).
+6. use `setPDOMOrder` on children or descendants from the parent type (perhaps with local vars like `controlPanel.flashlight.button.label`).
 This is not recommended, and it most likely only needed for retrofitting sims with complicated ScreenView hierarchies.